Willy Vandersteen: 1960s

 In 1966, Vandersteen finally moved back from Brussels, where he had lived at different locations since World War II, towards Antwerp, and more precisely Kalmthout, a rural village to the north of Antwerp.
 There, next to his villa, he created the location for his main Studio.

 The Bessy comics were also published in Felix, a German comic magazine by Bastei Verlag.
 From 1965 on, they wanted to publish a complete new story every month, a rhythm they increased to twice a month in 1966.
 Unable to produce so fast, Vandersteen had to expand his Studio considerably.
 Led by Karel Verschuere, a team of some ten young artists mass-produced the comics, which were of considerable lower quality.
 The most important of these artists were Frank Sels and Edgar Gastmans, while many stories were produced by Daniël Janssens.
 When in late 1967 Verschuere quit, and at the same time Bastei increased the rhythm again, now to one complete comic a week, the Studio was disbanded and Sels and Gastmans started to work on a freelance basis.
 The next year, they decided to go behind Vandersteen's back and to sell directly to the Germans.
 Vandersteen then had to reorganize the Bessy Studio and hired Jeff Broeckx.
 The Studio continued until 1985, with artists like Patrick van Lierde, Ronald Van Riet, Eugeen Goossens, and Walter Laureyssens.
 It produced more than 900 Bessy-comics.

 Bastei Verlag, enamoured by the success of Bessy, asked Vandersteen to provide a second weekly series.
 With the popularity of superheroes, especially Batman, in Belgium and Germpany in these years, Vandersteen proposed a spinoff series of Suske en Wiske, based on Jerom, the strongman of the series.
 Called Wastl in German, 173 stories were produced between 1968 and 1972, with a publication that reached 150,000 copies at its summit.
-The best of these stories were published in Dutch as well, just like it was done with the later Bessys, but the weakness of the stories ended the series after only four years.
+The best of these stories were published in Dutch as well, just like it was done with the later Bessys.
+The weakness of the stories ended the series after only four years.